johnnieeliasson/Uppgift-3/6-course-submission/README.md

 - contact.html
 - blog.html or news.html

+The site must

+show code separation according to best practice use elements and selectors according to best practice use semantic elements to build the layout include appropriate wireframes, which are included in a single folder called wireframes, alternatively inserted in an md file included in the project be responsive use bootstrap snippets take accessibility into account take search engine into account present overal a sufficiently good layout, exhibit code quality and be free of obvious bugs use tests where appropriate

+The group themselves decide what the website is aimed at, but it si recommende to focus on the business world or associations active in the business world.
+Examples can be various (fictitious) businesses, a trade association, or informative pages about a business concern.

 The website must display a sufficiently professional level for best practice on the Internet, in terms of content, layout and code quality.

 ## Grade G